ijamil1/PufferLib_Fork/README.md

 forked PufferLib

-working on creating my own multi-agent env and training it in a vectorized/parallel fashion using PPO
+Created my own multi-agent env and trained it in a vectorized/parallel fashion using PufferLib's PPO implementation

 IMPORTANT NOTE: the majority of the code in this branch is just a result of forking the actual PufferLib repo.
 These are the exact files I created or modified: